Understanding Arctos Errors

 More Information

-The most common cause of this error is Excel adding a “blank” row to the end of CSV files intended for various bulkloaders. schema.table.column will be the first NOT NULL column encountered by Oracle.
+The most common cause of this error is Excel adding a “blank” row to the end of CSV files intended for various bulkloaders. schema.table.column will be the first NOT NULL column encountered.
 Simply open the CSV in any PLAIN text editor and remove the blank line.
 Special caution: Some text editors (TextPad) are known to mess with character encoding.
 We use Sublime Text.

 Typical INSERT statement.
 Notice the data (last line) are all NULL.